gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 >**Note**:
 `username` and `password` will be replaced by the correct values using secret variables.

-We should remember to commit all the changes to our repo!
+Remember to commit all the changes to the repo!

-#### Configure GitLab Continuous Integration for `simple-maven-dep`
+### Configure GitLab CI/CD for `simple-maven-dep`

-Now it's time we set up GitLab CI to automatically build, test and deploy our dependency!
+Now it's time we set up GitLab CI/CD to automatically build, test and deploy the dependency!

-First of all, we should remember that we need to setup some secret variable for making the deploy happen, so let's go in the **Settings ➔ Pipelines** and add the following secret variables (replace them with your current values, of course):
+First of all, remember to set up secret variables for your deployment.
+Navigate to your project's **Settings > Pipelines** page and add the following secret variables (replace them with your current values, of course):
 - **MAVEN_REPO_URL**: `http://artifactory.example.com:8081/artifactory` (your Artifactory URL)
 - **MAVEN_REPO_USER**: `gitlab` (your Artifactory username)
 - **MAVEN_REPO_PASS**: `AKCp2WXr3G61Xjz1PLmYa3arm3yfBozPxSta4taP3SeNu2HPXYa7FhNYosnndFNNgoEds8BCS` (your Artifactory Encrypted Password)

-Now it's time to define stages in our `.gitlab-ci.yml` file: once pushed to our repo it will instruct the GitLab Runner with all the needed commands.
+Now it's time to define jobs in `.gitlab-ci.yml` file: once pushed to the repo it will instruct the GitLab Runner with all the needed commands.

-Let's see the content of the file:

 ```yaml
 image: maven:latest